An Efficient Algorithm for Generalized Polynomial Partitioning and Its Applications

-Next, we present four applications of our algorithm in Section~\ref{sec:applications}: \begin{itemize} \item[(i)] Let $\S$ be a family of $n$ semi-algebraic sets in $\RR^d$, each of complexity at most $b$ for some constant $b>0$ (see Section~\ref{sec:prelim} for the definition of the complexity of a semi-algebraic set).
-Each set in $S$ is assigned a weight that belongs to a semigroup.
+Finally, Section~\ref{sec:applications} presents five applications of our algorithm: \begin{description} \item[\textbf{\textit{Point-enclosure queries.}}] Let $\S$ be a family of $n$ semi-algebraic sets in $\RR^d$, each of constant complexity.
+Each set in $\S$ is assigned a weight that belongs to a semigroup.
 We present a data structure of size $O(n^{d+\eps})$, for any constant $\eps>0$, that can compute, in $O(\log n)$ time, the cumulative weight of the sets in $\S$ containing a query point.
 The data structure can be constructed in $O(n^{d+\eps})$ randomized expected time.
-This is a significant improvement over the best known data structure by Koltun~\cite{Koltun-04}, for $d > 4$, that used $O(n^{2d-4+\eps})$ space.
+This is a significant improvement over the best known data structure by Koltun \cite{Koltun-04}, for $d > 4$, that uses $O(n^{2d-4+\eps})$ space.